 Many clients ask about the differences between the various chapters in bankruptcy and whether they have a choice in determining under which chapter they will file.
 The answer is, as in many things in life, it depends.
 Qualifying for a Chapter 7 case (liquidation) will require that either:

 - the debtor’s household income falls below the median income for the area,

 - if the income exceeds the median, whether the debtor can pass the “means test,” or

 - the majority of the debtor’s obligations are business debt.

 In our office, it usually takes around three months from our filing a case to a debtor receiving their order of discharge that permanently releases his or her debts.
-This is far less time in bankruptcy than your typical Chapter 13 case.
+This is far less time in bankruptcy than your typical Chapter 13 bankruptcy case.
 Chapter 13 cases customarily last between three and five years.
-This brief period makes Chapter 7 an attractive option for most below-median debtors.
+This brief period makes Chapter 7 bankruptcy an attractive option for most below-median debtors.

 Once a case is filed, an automatic stay of all collection efforts means that any efforts to collect on any debt.
 This includes garnishments or attachments of bank accounts that have been ordered by local judges.
 As a result, employers are required to cease deducting funds from the paychecks of filing debtors.
 If any money is collected or transferred after the bankruptcy case has been filed, those amounts must be returned to the debtor.